 An Sqlite Historian provides a convenient solution for under powered systems.
-The database is parameter is a location on the file system.
-By default it is relative to the agents installation directory, however it will respect a rooted or relative path to the database.
+The database is a parameter to a location on the file system; 'database' should be a non-empty string.
+By default, the location is relative to the agent's installation directory, however it will respect a rooted or relative path to the database.